elahpeca/eigendecomposer/README.md

    python setup.py install

-   This will install the necessary dependencies (numpy, matplotlib, seaborn) and create a command-line executable named eigen-decomposer.
+   This will install the necessary dependencies (numpy, matplotlib, seaborn) and create a command-line executable named eigendecomposer.

 Usage: